zzhikai/tp/docs/DeveloperGuide.md

        r/Technical Interview
        s/Java
        ```
-       Note: The above code block is meant to be input into one line.<br>
        Expected: An applicant named Alice with the above attributes will be added to the applicant list and displayed on the *GUI*.

     3. Test case: